In This Article

 What makes this serum worth the hefty price tag is its ability to address a wide range of concerns from pigmentation to dehydration and irritation.
 "Its combination of potent antioxidants helps reduce pigmentation naturally while allantoin helps soothe and keep skin calm," says Herrmann.
-In addition to those ingredients, it also contains cress sprout extract for brightening benefits, plus an extra dose of hyaluronic acid for hydration.
+In addition to those ingredients, it also contains cress sprout extract meant for brightening benefits, plus an extra dose of hyaluronic acid meant for hydration.

 Some shower gels and soaps can strip the skin and leave it feeling tight and dry, but this creamy body wash, which contains allantoin, chamomile, provitamin B5, and vitamin E, does the opposite and soothes the skin as it cleanses.
 It's one of Herrmann's top picks for its ability to gently exfoliate and brighten even the most sensitive skin.

 This rich moisturizing cream feels incredibly nourishing and hydrating on compromised skin, which comes as no surprise considering its soothing and replenishing ingredients: allantoin, oatmeal extract, and ceramides.
 It's designed for those with severe dryness or flakiness from psoriasis, eczema, keratosis pilaris, and dermatitis, which is why you'll find it on Byrdie's top moisturizers for sensitive skin.